mcrvaz/mcrvaz.github.io/_posts/2024-02-26-types-and-readability.md

 The Python version is obviously shorter, but it's doing a bit less.
 In the C# version we are declaring a class, a static function inside this class, we are defining their access modifiers, and also accessing the function `WriteLine` inside the `Console` class that lives in the `System` namespace, and then printing the message.
 Quite a lot going on!

 You might ask yourself, "why would I want to do all that just to print "Hello world!"?
 Surely this is unnecessary." — And it is!
-But most of the time you don't simply want to print "Hello World!", you want a fully functional program that does a bunch of things, and this additional information helps you achieve that.
+But most of the time you don't simply want to print "Hello world!", you want a fully functional program that does a bunch of things, and this additional information helps you achieve that.
 How so, you ask?

-The additional information is mostly types (`Program`, `Main`, `Console`) and access modifiers (`public`) and they help you define rules for interaction between objects, and those rules are enforced by the compiler, which is a good thing!
-And we can double down on this and use the type system to help us read and understand the code more easily.
+The additional information are mostly types (`Program`, `Main`, `Console`) and access modifiers (`public`) and they help you define rules for interaction between objects.
+Those rules are enforced by the compiler, which is a good thing!
+Besides we can double down on this and use the type system to help us read and understand the code more easily.

 I've prepared a few examples of how using more suitable types can make your code more readable and maintainable, let's check them out.